masinde70/AI-for-HealthCare/README.md

 we see the large QRS complex.
 And finally, after some time, the ventricles repolarize, causing the T-wave.
 The atria repolarize around the same time as the ventricles finish contracting so that activity is not visible in an ECG because it is obscured by the S-wave.
 This cycle repeats every heartbeat and results in a very regular and uniform looking signal.

+**Glossary**

+- **Atria:** The upper chambers of the heart that pass blood to the ventricles.
+- **Ventricles:** The main chambers of the heart that pump blood throughout the body
+- **Depolarization:** The movement of charges across a cell membrane that causes the inside of the cell to become less negatively charged.
+- **Repolarization:** The movement of charges across the cell membrane that restore the negative resting charge inside the cell.
+- **Cardiac conduction system:** A group of specialized cardiac cells that send signals to the heart, causing it to contract.
+The main components that we discussed in this course were the sinoatrial (SA) node and the atrioventricular (AV) node.
+Other components include the bundle of His, left and right bundle branches, and the Purkinje fibers, which propagate the signal from the AV node throughout the ventricles.
+- **Sinus node:** The natural pacemaker of the heart.
+Responsible for generating the impulse that causes the heart to beat.
+- **AV node:** Part of the cardiac conduction system that propagates the impulse from the atria to the ventricles after a delay.

+### Order Steps of cardiac Condition
+1. Impulse generation in the Sinus
+2. Atrial depolarization
+3. AV node impulse conduction
+4. Ventricular depolarization begins
+5. Atrial repolarization
+6. Ventricular repolarization